Skip to main content

 Marketing Activity Name

-The marketing activity name is different depending on which message type it is.
+The marketing activity name varies depending on the message type.

 • Campaign-type messages have the campaign name set as the marketing activity name.